-By Hugh Dunlop and John Parkin
+By John Parkin

 The European Patent Office showed a significant increase in its output across its various functions.
 In particular, the number of patents proceeding to grant showed a 40% increase.